phpfui/phpfui/readme.md

 # PHPFUI
 PHP Wrapper for Zurb Foundation

-PHPFUI, PHP Foundation User Interface, is a 7.1 PHP library that produces HTML formated for [Zurb Foundation](https://foundation.zurb.com/sites/docs/).
+**PHPFUI**, **PHP** **F**oundation **U**ser **I**nterface, is a 7.1 PHP library that produces HTML formated for [Zurb Foundation](https://foundation.zurb.com/sites/docs/).
 It does everything you need for a fully functional Foundation page, with the power of a OO language.
 It currently uses Foundation 6.5 and PHP 7.1 or higher.

 > "I was surprised that people were prepared to write HTML.
 In my initial requirements for this thing, I had assumed, as an absolute pre-condition, that nobody would have to do HTML or deal with URLs.
 If you use the original World Wide Web program, you never see a URL or have to deal with HTML.
 You're presented with the raw information.
 You then input more information.
 So you are linking information to information--like using a word processor.
 That was a surprise to me--that people were prepared to painstakingly write HTML."

 [Sir Tim Berners-Lee, inventor of the World Wide Web](http://web.archive.org/web/20050831085206/http://www.w3journal.com/3/s1.interview.html)

+Using PHPFUI for view output will produce 100% valid HTML and insulate you from future changes to Foundation, your custom HMTL layouts, CSS and JS library changes.
+You write to a abstract concept (I want a checkbox here), and the library will output a checkbox formated for Foundation.
+You can inherit from CheckBox and add your own take on a checkbox, and when the graphic designer decides they have the most awesome checkbox ever, you simply change your CheckBox class, and it is changed on every page system wide.

+Don't write HTML by hand!

 ## Usage
 ```PHP